Aquanty/rtd-hgs/docs/source/index.rst

 #. **shape** Nonlinear decay shape parameter :math:`\beta` [-].

+| Causes the first-order decay constant, :math:`\lambda_d`
+  (Equation :ref:
-Causes the first-order decay constant, :math:`\lambda_d` (Equation :ref:`eq:dual6` ), across all dual continua zones in the domain to be computed according to the nonlinear decay equation
+| ), across all dual continua zones in the domain to be computed
+  according to the nonlinear decay equation

   .. math:: \lambda_d = \alpha\cdot\min\left[1,\, \left(\frac{S_w}{S_r}\right)^\beta\right],

   where :math:`S_w` is the water saturation.
 This command can be combined with the commands Dual nonlinear decay with temperature or Zoned dual nonlinear decay with temperature, for the same species, in which case the decay coefficients have a multiplicative effect.
 Note that this command overrides the commands Dual decay constant and Zoned dual decay constant for the same species.

 --------------